-Danielle Bregoli, the ‘Cash Me Ousside’ Girl, Laughs Her Way Through Juvenile Court
+Danielle Bregoli, The ‘Cash Me Ousside’ Girl, Laughs Her Way Through Juvenile Court

-Danielle Bregoli, known for her viral Dr. Phil appearance in which she told the audience to “Cash her outsside, how bow dat?” was all smiles as she left juvenile court yesterday where she plead not guilty for five juvenile felony charges.
-The Internet sensation appeared to be relishing her appearance in court, and was seen laughing and smiling the cameras near by.
+Danielle Bregoli, known for her viral Dr. Phil appearance in which she told the audience to “Cash her outsside, how bow dat?” was all smiles as she left juvenile court yesterday where she pleaded not guilty to five juvenile felony charges.
+The Internet sensation appeared to be relishing her appearance in court and was seen laughing and smiling at the cameras nearby.

-At only 14, Danielle Bregoli was seen in court for battery, grand theft and filing a false police report.
-Allegedly, her own mother, Barbara Ann, who acts as her manager was the victim in these charges.
+At only 14, Danielle Bregoli was seen in court for battery, grand theft, and filing a false police report.
+Allegedly, her own mother, Barbara Ann, who acts as her manager, was the victim in these charges.
 Still, she accompanied her cheerful daughter to court.

 While Danielle Bregoli was acting as though the whole court appearance was a joke, a reporter asked her if she thought what was happening to her was funny.
-According to reports, she responded insulting her estranged father, Ira Peskowitz, who was also present at the hearing.
+According to reports, she responded by insulting her estranged father, Ira Peskowitz, who was also present at the hearing.

 Danielle Bregoli will have to go to court in June for a further hearing on the charges.

-Though Danielle didn’t seem to understand the seriousness of her charges, her attorney, Scott Richardson, says she absolutely does.
+Although Danielle didn’t seem to understand the seriousness of her charges, her attorney, Scott Richardson, says she absolutely does.

 “What we’re hoping is that Dani will continue to get as well as she has been doing.
 And by the time we get back to court, there will be a better picture for her than some have tried to portray,” he said.

-Photos of Danielle Bregoli in the court room have surfaced, with the redheaded teen wearing a floor length sweater and a huge smile on her face.
+Photos of Danielle Bregoli in the court room have surfaced, with the redheaded teen wearing a floor-length sweater and a huge smile on her face.
 In some instances, it even appears she is laughing at the charges.
 It does not seem her mother, Barbara Ann, made any attempt to correct her daughter’s unprofessional behavior.

 While Danielle became famous for her Dr. Phil appearance where her mother attempted to help correct her behavior, Danielle’s father is not impressed with his daughter’s rise to infamy.

 Ira Peskowitz, who has been estranged from Danielle Bregoli for some time, has stated that he will never make money off of his daughter.
-Instead, he set up a GoFundMe account to help save Danielle from what he believes is harming her–her life in Hollywood.
+Instead, he set up a GoFundMe account to help save Danielle from what he believes is harming her — her life in Hollywood.

-Now that Danielle Bregoli’s catch phrase has become famous, her father wants her out of Hollywood, back in school and living with him and his wife, Stephanie, and their two children.
-He and his ex, Barbara Ann, will now be entering into a custody battle to work out what is best for Danielle Bregoli.
+Now that Danielle Bregoli’s catch phrase has become famous, her father wants her out of Hollywood, back in school, and living with him and his wife, Stephanie, and their two children.
+He and his ex, Barbara Ann, will now enter into a custody battle to work out what is best for Danielle Bregoli.

-The Florida dad feels that Danielle is being pushed to do things that are not age appropriate, and is disappointed with her alleged drug use and court hearings.
-He also says her “urban attitude,” false nails and swearing are part of an act.
+The Florida dad feels that Danielle is being pushed to do things that are not age appropriate, and he is disappointed with her alleged drug use and court hearings.
+He also says her “urban attitude,” false nails, and swearing are part of an act.

 While Barbara Ann Bregoli wants to make her daughter into a star, with the possibility of a reality television deal in the works, Ira Peskowitz isn’t convinced it’s a good idea.